zikichombo/sio/libsio/rb.md

 ```

 ### Overruns
-Overruns may occur already in cb if the C api passes flags indicating there
-are overruns.
-Perhaps this could be detected by assigning size to the negation
-of the true size.

-It can also happen that size is greater than the capacity of rb.
+It can happen that size is greater than the capacity of rb.
 This would
 indicate the Go code isn't keeping up.
+When this happens, ri should jump
+to the index of the oldest packet as if `size == cap - 1` were true and
+update size according.